fredjeck/fav/README.md

 Fav is compact and handy extension which lets you bookmark/favorite and organize files you often use and keep them at a keyboard shortcut's reach independently from any loaded workspace.
 Fav has no external dependencies and only relies on the basic VSCode API.

-## New in 1.5.0
+## New in 1.5.3
-- Added support for folder based favorites (including file filters with glob support) - see below
-- Quality of life improvements
+- Fixed context menus leaking into other explorer views

 ## Features